Depth-of-field is more than Aperture

 Nikon D3, 14-24mm, ISO 1250, ƒ/4, 1/15 with off-camera flash

-Because the flash is so close to the subject and exposure is set by TTL [Through The Lens] metering, it shuts off and is just winking a light.
-The camera shutter remains open, picking up the available light in the background, so it doesn’t go black.
+Because the flash is so close to the subject and exposure is set by TTL [Through The Lens] metering, it shuts off and winks a light.
+The camera shutter remains open, picking up the available light in the background so it doesn’t go black.

 Nikon D3, 14-24mm, ISO 1250, ƒ/2.8, 1/15 with off-camera flash

 The cool thing about using Slow Sync on the flash is I am capturing the room’s atmosphere, and the flash is putting light on the subject’s face.
-Just look at that first photo here, and you will see they would be a silhouette without the flash.
+Look at that first photo here; they would be a silhouette without the flash.

-My suggestion is to go and try this with your friends.
+My suggestion is that you try this with your friends.
 Go to a Cosmic Bowling Night and have some fun.
 I can tell you will enjoy the images for years to come.

 More off-camera flash posts: